EasyAbp/AbpHelper.CLI/README.md

     `abphelper c:\MyTodo Todo.cs`

-    AbpHelper will generate all the CRUD stuff , even include adding migration and database udpating!
+    AbpHelper will generate all the CRUD stuff , even include adding migration and database updating!

 1. Just rebuild your application and run.
 See the magic happens:)